omoefe-123/multiplication.sh/README.md

 ### Below is the summary of the command that does the following:

-* calculate the partial multiplication table
+* Calculate the partial multiplication table
 * Ask if the user wants to repeat the process

 **Find the script:**